stormpath/stormpath-documentation/source/auth_n.rst

 Authentication is the process by which a system identifies that someone is who they say they are.
 Perhaps the most accessible example of this process is at the airport, where you must present your passport and your plane ticket.
 The passport is used to authenticate you, that you are who you present yourself to be, and the plane ticket represents your authorization to board a specific flight.

-In this chapter we will cover three of the ways that Stormpath allows you to authenticate users: :ref:`password authentication <password-authn>`, :ref:`token authentication <token-authn>`, and :ref:`social authentication <social-authn>`.
+In this chapter you will cover three of the ways that Stormpath allows you to authenticate users: :ref:`password authentication <password-authn>`, :ref:`token authentication <token-authn>`, and :ref:`social authentication <social-authn>`.

 .. _password-authn: